luca-drf/luca-drf.github.io/content/blog/python-subprocess-buffers.md

 than waiting for it to terminate and print it all?

-### What does the official Python documentation suggest?
+### What does the official Python documentation suggests?

 If we read Python's official documentation (as all good Pythonistas always do) for [subprocess module](https://docs.python.org/3/library/subprocess.html),